mastodon/documentation/Running-Mastodon/Docker-Guide.md

 Then you may login to your new Mastodon instance by browsing to http://localhost:3000/

-If your docker server is not on your local computer you may ssh to the docker first using this command:

-    ssh user@your-server -L 3000:localhost:3000

 If you set `LOCAL_HTTPS` to true before, you have to prepare your TLS nginx first [production guide](Production-guide.md) because connecting to port 3000 redirects you to HTTPS.

 Following that, make sure that you read the [production guide](Production-guide.md).
 You are probably going to want to understand how